A daytime stock trader, Lady Rain has successfully nurtured hundreds of cacti during her life.

 Pots and Containers

-Life is like a cactus: full of pricks but also very beautiful.— Anon
+Life is like a cactus: full of pricks but also very beautiful.

 Cactus plants are best left to almost dry out completely between waterings.
 Always remember that most cacti are found in natural desert environment where water is scarce and infrequent.
-It is still preferable to give a cactus plant less water than to overwater it.
+It is still preferable to give a cactus plant less water than too much.

 Most plants, if not all, thrive when there is light.
 Cacti are no different from other plants.
-Eventhough they might go through a period of dormancy in winter, they still need light to survive and grow.
+Even though they might go through a period of dormancy in winter, they still need light to survive and grow.
 Potted cacti do best when they are exposed to sunlight for several hours per day.
-Most plants are fine with direct sunlight but some do suffer sunburnt in extreme hot weather.
+Most plants are fine with direct sunlight but some do suffer sunburn in extremely hot weather.
 Dark patches start to form on the surface of the areas exposed to the sun.
-Sometimes, the plants continue to survive with scars but other times, the damaged areas start to rot and kill the whole plant.
+Sometimes, the plants continue to survive with scars, but other times the damaged areas start to rot and kill the whole plant.

 Cacti grow very slowly and only need to be repotted every two to three years.
 When the plant has outgrown its container or the clumps look a bit overcrowded, it is time to repot to another bigger container.
 Remove some of the old soil and transfer your plant to a bigger pot with new potting medium.
 Sometimes, some of the stray roots can be trimmed off a little bit.
 The main root ball of the cactus should be left as it is.
 Watch out for spines when handling the plant.
 Use gloves and tongs when handling cacti plants.

 There are three ways to propagate cactus plants - seeds, cuttings, and grafting.